aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 Also note that Fluent bit configuration file has a Lua script FILTER  which is used to set topic names for KAFKA topics such that each tenant/namespace will have a corresponding unique topic "logs_<namespace>".
 This gives our topics a unique name if KAFKA broker is being used/shared between more than many applications.

-To consume these logs from KAFKA and send to OpenSearch , we are using KAFKA connector for OpenSearch to Opensearch such that each namespace(tenant) will have one Index.
+To consume these logs from MSK and send to OpenSearch , we are using KAFKA connector for OpenSearch to Opensearch such that each namespace(tenant) will have one Index.

 The terraform code in terraform directory which will create an EKS cluster, MSK cluster, Kafka custom plugin,MSK Connector for OpenSearch  and OpenSearch domain in VPC.